-Important Differences between Local and National PPC Campaigns
+Important Differences between Local and National Google Ads Campaigns

-All PPC advertisers must know the differences between running local and national pay per click campaigns if they are to make a success of their online marketing efforts.
+All Google Ads advertisers must know the differences between running local and national pay per click campaigns if they are to make a success of their online marketing efforts.
 Webrageous is a team of experts dedicated to the skillful management of both local ppc and national ppc campaigns.
-Follow the advice below if you are considering branching out into the ppc management of either local or national ppc campaigns today.
+Follow the advice below if you are considering branching out into the Google Ads Management of either local or national ppc campaigns today.

 Different keyword strategies

 National and local campaigns are different in terms of keyword selection.
 Consider two companies advertising premium Jamaican Blue Mountain coffee.
 One advertiser may decide to focus on the state of Idaho while another may want to take on a National campaign in the United States.
 The keyword selection and bidding process would be different for both.

 In national campaigns the cost may be more competitive since more companies may be bidding on the same keywords for that area.
 Local campaigns are potentially less expensive and the competition can be less numerous.
 Either way, the difference in competing bids may significantly impact the cost per click.

 For example, one advertiser may want to bid heavily for keywords along the lines of “Blue Mountain coffee” and “Idaho”.
 The other company may want to restrict that to “Blue Mountain Coffee” and perhaps “buy online”.
 The cost and competitiveness of the keywords will be different in each case.
 These campaigns call for different keyword selections and may have vastly different costs per click.

 How far are your customers willing to go?